chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

 =====================================================
 Use the ``converge`` subcommand to converge one (or more) instances.
 Instances are based on the list of platforms in the kitchen.yml file.
 This process will install Chef Infra Client on an instance using the Chef installer, upload cookbook files and minimal configuration to the instance, and then start a Chef Infra Client run using the run-list and attributes specified in the kitchen.yml file.

-Kitchen will skip unnecessary steps.
-For example, if Chef Infra Client is already installed to the instance, Kitchen will not re-install Chef Infra Client.
-That said, Kitchen will always upload the cookbook files and minimal configuration.
+Test Kitchen will skip unnecessary steps.
+For example, if Chef Infra Client is already installed to the instance, Test Kitchen will not re-install Chef Infra Client.
+That said, Test Kitchen will always upload the cookbook files and minimal configuration.
 This ensures that cookbook testing is being done correctly.

-The following exit codes are used by Kitchen:
+The following exit codes are used by Test Kitchen:

 * ``0`` means the operation was successful
 * Any non-zero value means at least one part of the operation was unsuccessful